Cosmo-Tech/cosmotech-api-python-client/docs/WorkspaceApi.md

     workspace_id = "workspace_id_example" # str | the Workspace identifier
     file = open('/path/to/file', 'rb') # file_type |
-    overwrite = False # bool |  (optional) if omitted the server will use the default value of False
+    overwrite = False # bool |  (optional) if omitted the server will use the default value of False destination = "path/to/a/directory/" # str | Destination path.
+Must end with a '/' if specifying a folder.
+Note that paths may or may not start with a '/', but they are always treated as relative to the Workspace root location.  (optional)

     # example passing only required values which don't have defaults set
     try: